MillaAlex/My_Git_instructions/info.md

 - git log --oneline - displays history of all commits with their #-codes in short version
 - git log --oneline --all - displays history of all commits with changes with their #-codes in short version
 - git log --graph - displays all commits with graph tree
+- git log --oneline --decorate --graph --all - displays all commits with graph tree and history
 - git diff - see difference between actual file and the last commit
 - clear - cleaning of terminal window
 ## Git commit commands: